TristanCacqueray/tristancacqueray.github.io/content/blog/massiv-vulkan-capture.md

 ## Context

-In my [animation-fractal][af] project, the rendering loop runs at 60 frame per seconds.
+In my [animation-fractal][af] project, the rendering loop runs at 60 frames per second.
 Thus, we have 16.6 millisecond to create a single 1600x1200 frame.

 The goal is to implement a record feature so that the display can be exported